HomeMy WebLinkAboutAgenda Bill 1.A-Minutes 04/05/2004

 concrete and 12 inches of class 2 aggregate base.

-33. Additional outside turn radius (knuckles) shall be provided at 90- degree
+33. Additional outside turn radius (knuckles) shall be provided at 90-degree

-discretion of City Engineer.
+discretion of the City Engineer.

 34. All streets shall be crowned at the center, directing surface drainage to both